yunlhan/ece486lab_latex/README.md

 > https://wiki.cites.illinois.wiki/display/ECEThesisReview/LaTeX+Resources

 Read the Documentation file ECE LaTeX Guide.pdf down at the bottom of the page.
-As a starter, you only have to learn briefly how to typeset equations and insert figures and other graphics.
+As a starter, you only have to learn briefly how to typeset equations and insert figures.
 As an experienced user, however, you can grab the template and write your report immediately.